Failure to Diagnose Bacterial Meningitis

 - $100 million verdict for medical negligence on behalf of a surgeon that led to newborn brain damage and amputation

 - $55 million verdict for unauthorized surgical procedure that resulted in severe brain damage

 - $37 million for family of infant severely injured due to medical malpractice

-Our Philadelphia medical malpractice lawyers are joined by doctors, nurses, and other medical professionals in the examination of your case.
-This medical expertise lends enormous insight into your circumstances, and enables our firm to build a case in your favor.
+Our legal team is joined by doctors, nurses, and other medical professionals in the examination of your case.
+This medical expertise lends enormous insight into your circumstances and enables our firm to build a case in your favor.
 Clients benefit from our thorough preparation and aggressive representation.
 At The Beasley Firm, clients are valued, cared for, and constantly updated on case proceedings.